AMEApp/TrillionShopifySDK/viewer/README.md

 ![Add snippet](./_img/3.png)

-- In the popup window you enter `trillion_viewer`
+- In the popup window, you enter `trillion_viewer`

 ![Add snippet popup](./_img/4.png)

-- Download [trillion_viewer.liquid](./trillion_viewer.liquid "Go to file") file and copy its contents
+- Download the [trillion_viewer.liquid](./trillion_viewer.liquid "Go to file") file and copy its contents

 - Paste it into the snippet file you just created in the Shopify code editor (page.trillion_viewer.liquid)